- Created by Albert Wu (internet2.edu), last modified on Aug 13, 2020

-The InCommon Federation, along with research and education (R&E) identity federation worldwide, relies on Security Assertion Markup Language (SAML) to exchange trusted metadata and to carry out federated authentication and authorization transactions.
-This document provides guidance for choosing an appropriate SAML software implementation for use in the InCommon Federation.
+The InCommon Federation, along with research and education (R&E) identity federations worldwide, rely on specific profiles of the Security Assertion Markup Language (SAML) to exchange trusted information in a secure way.
+This document provides guidance for choosing an appropriate SAML software product for use in the InCommon Federation.

 InCommon does not require participants to use any particular SAML software implementation.
-Instead, we value proper conformance with standard protocols (SAML and its applicable extensions).
-Your software of choice must be SAML 2.0 compliant. it should conform to the SAML V2.0 Implementation Profile for Federation Interoperability.
-To maximize the value of federated SSO, your software needs to do a little more than being able to exchange SAML authentication request and assertions.
+Instead, we value proper conformance with standard protocols (SAML and its applicable profiles and extensions).
+In order to work in InCommon, your software of choice MUST include SAML 2.0 protocol support and MUST fully support the SAML v2.0 Metadata Interoperability Profile.
+It MUST conform to the SAML V2.0 Implementation Profile for Federation Interoperability.

-See Consume InCommon metadata for more information about metadata refresh.
+See Best practices when consuming InCommon metadata for more information about metadata refresh.

 The software listed in this section meet the minimum requirements of the SAML V2.0 Implementation Profile for Federation Interoperability.
 They have been proven to work with InCommon and other global, multilateral research and education federations: